alex-panda/PDFCompiler/README.md

-### Warning: Much of what is written below is just planned and not yet implemented.
+## Warning: Much of what is written below is just planned and not yet implemented.

+Despite not being complete, the current compiler can compile PDFs from plaintext, define and use macros within that text,  italisize and bold text, and can run python code directly in the document to produce more text in the document.
+You can also change the size of the pages and the layouts of them (make a page have more than 1 column/row of text).

+For a good understanding of what this compiler is capable of, look at src/__std__/__std_lib__.pdfo (the standard library for the compiler) or you can use a command line to clone the repo, cd into the src directory, and run the command "python main.py ../tests/oliver_twist.pdfo" to compile the entirety of Charles Dicken's novel "Oliver Twist" into a PDF file named "oliver_twist.pdf" in the src/tests directory (you may need to "pip install fpdf2" for the compilation to work).

 # PDFCompiler